The historical events are presented in an informal documentary style below

 Click here to view my homepage in 1994, with links to the then existing websites now preserved on the WayBackMachine, the Internet Archive

-Click here to see and archive of one of my early web homepages - if the Nickname "Nobby" is confusing, click here for an explanation - I actually started writing this very page in about 1997 and for many years it was left and was only finished in 2024! click here to see the very sparse draft that remained totally unchanged for over 25 years!!
+I actually started writing this very Internet History page in about 1997 and for many, many years it was left and was only finished in 2024!
+Click here to see the very sparse draft that remained totally unchanged for over 25 years!!

 HOME